Behr Deckover Update 2019

 Appearance After Initial Stain Application: 4

-– Behr applies like a thick paint and helps to fill cracks and conceal splinters.
-It looks like a paint, not like a deck stain.
+– Behr applies like thick paint and helps to fill cracks and conceal splinters.
+It looks like paint, not like a deck stain.
 Our customer complained about dirty footprints always showing up on the deck.
 Had to scrub to remove.

 Preventing UV Graying at 2 Year Mark: 10

 – Excellent UV protection from graying in the areas that were not peeling.

 Wear/Tear and Peeling: 4